fakecode1010/CS3244/README.md

 # Summary
-This repository contains the source code used for model training and testing.
-It focuses on the <b>RNN model</b>, a commonly used machine learning model that uses stored internal state to process input layers.
+This repository contains the source code used for model training and testing for time series MLR, RNN, and LST models.
+<b> please note that training RNN models might take considerable amount of time<\b>

 # Libraries
 * matplotlib, numpy, pandas, sklearn, keras, tensorflow, yfinance